Jane Weinberger: Author

-Later life
+Personal life

 Jane Weinberger had been in poor health before suffering a stroke in early July 2009.
 She died at a nursing care facility in Bar Harbor, on July 12, 2009, aged 91.
 Her ashes were scattered in the gardens of her home in Somesville, Maine.
 She was survived by her two children, daughter Arlin Weinberger, and son, Caspar Weinberger, Jr.; three grandchildren, five great-grandchildren, and a sister.

+"From what I know of her early history, my mother found herself born into a quasi-indigent and somewhat dysfunctional family--her father simply left home one day when she was about eight years old and never came back...She was sworn in as a Second Lieutenant U.S. Army nurse in 1941 and soon was transferred to the Pacific theater." - Caspar W. Weinberger, Jr.